bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-09-30-newsletter.md

 lang: en
 ---
-This week's newsletter describes a compiler bug that casts doubt on the safety of secure systems and includes our regular sections with popular questions and answers from the Bitcoin StackExchange, announcements of releases and release candidates, and summaries of notable changes to popular Bitcoin infrastructure software.
+This week's newsletter describes a compiler bug that casts doubt on the safety of secure systems and explains a technique that can be used to more efficiently verify ECDSA signatures in Bitcoin.
+Also included are our regular sections with popular questions and answers from the Bitcoin StackExchange, announcements of releases and release candidates, and summaries of notable changes to popular Bitcoin infrastructure software.